BlueQuartzSoftware/ITKImageProcessing/Documentation/ITKImageProcessingFilters/ITKPCMTileRegistration.md

 ## Description ##

-Generates a montage configuration based a set of input data containers with names ending in rXcX where X represents the row and column number.
+Registers tiles into a montage using PCM algorithm.
+Tiles are contained in a set of input data containers with names ending in rXcX where X represents the row and column number.

 ## Parameters ##